maitreyaranade/gitbook-pub-md/VerilogHDL/BasicConcepts.md

 - `?` can be used as an alternative to `z` in specific contexts.

 #### Additional Rules
 - Negative numbers use a minus sign before the size.
+Eg. -6'd3;
 - Underscores improve readability and are ignored.
+Eg. 8'b1110_0111;
 - Automatic bit extension applies based on the most significant bit.

 ### Strings